pactflow/katacoda-workshops/pactflow-workshop-js/step1.md

 }
 ```

-After forking or cloning the repository, we may want to install the dependencies `npm install`.
+After forking or cloning the repository, we may want to install the dependencies `npm install`{{execute}}.
-We can run the client with `npm start --prefix consumer` - it should fail with the error below, because the Provider is not running.
+We can run the client with `npm start --prefix consumer`{{execute}} - it should fail with the error below, because the Provider is not running.

 ![Failed step1 page](diagrams/workshop_step1_failed_page.png)